How to play poker

 Proper Note Taking

 If you are unable to take proper notes as you play, you are playing too many tables.
 In today’s games you can’t just understand the fundamentals and think you know how to play poker.
-You need to know how to play poker in a way that exploits your opponents biggest leaks.There was a time when all you needed to learn to know how to play poker was to open a tight range and bet for value against the call stations.
+You need to know how to play poker in a way that exploits your opponents biggest leaks.There was a time when all you needed know was to open a tight range and bet for value against the call stations.
 Not so anymore.
 You need to note down how your opponents play their hands.
 There is no hard and fast rule to writing proper notes.
 Abbreviations are helpful in order to write them quickly as you play.
 For example, the first example, Bet Size = Hand Strength could be shortened to BSHS.

 There are a lot of different things you need to be looking for.
 This is where the difference between a 5bb/100 win rate and a 10bb/100 winrate is made.